 Step 3: Now, cut the bell pepper, remove the stem, and discard the seeds.
 Cut into pieces.

-- Protect your hands: Always wear gloves when handling red chilies, especially the hotter varieties.
-The oils in red chilies can make your hands feel like they're on fire.
-And whatever you do, do NOT touch your face or eyes.
-Been there, done that, not fun.
+- Protect your hands: Wear gloves when handling red chilies, especially the hot ones.
+The oils can burn your skin, and trust me, do not touch your eyes or face.

-- Customize to taste: This is the fun part.
-Harissa is yours to customize.
-As you blend, taste the paste and adjust ingredients such as salt, lemon juice, or even the amount of chilies to match your preferred flavor and spice level.
+- Customize to taste: Harissa is all about personal flavor.
+Taste as you go and adjust the salt, lemon juice, or number of chilies to suit your spice level.

 How to use Harissa sauce or paste

-I love how harissa paste can instantly make so many dishes more flavorful with its spicy, smoky, and aromatic touch.
+I love how this sauce can instantly make so many dishes more flavorful with its spicy, smoky, and aromatic touch.
 Here's how I use it:

 - To serve alongside: I often serve harissa just like a hot sauce.
-This spicy condiment goes very well with boiled eggs, next to grilled lemon garlic chicken, Mediterranean chicken kabobs, or stirred into my soup, adds a delicious flavor.
+This spicy condiment goes well with boiled eggs, next to grilled lemon garlic chicken, Mediterranean chicken kabobs, or stirred into my soup, adding a delicious flavor.

 - Cooking essential: I find it excellent for mixing right into my cooking.
 I add it to stews, soups, or sauces to give them a much deeper flavor.

-- Marinades and rubs: I use harissa to coat meats like chicken, lamb, or fish, or even sturdy vegetables like cauliflower and carrots, before grilling, roasting, or pan-frying.
+- Marinades and rubs: I use harissa paste to marinate meats like chicken, lamb, or fish, or even sturdy vegetables like cauliflower and carrots, before grilling, roasting, or pan-frying.
 It creates a delicious flavor that fills them with rich aromatic spice.

-- Dips and spreads: I love blending harissa with creamy things like Greek yogurt, mayonnaise, sour cream, or hummus to make tasty dips or spreads for my roasted Mediterranean vegetables, Chicken Shawarma salad bowls, or Mediterranean roasted potatoes.
+- Dips and spreads: I love blending this sauce with creamy things like Greek yogurt, mayonnaise, sour cream, or hummus to make tasty dips or spreads for most of my Mediterranean dishes.

 - Quickly adds flavor: Just a small spoonful of harissa can improve simple meals.
 I often stir it into rice, couscous, pasta, Mediterranean shakshuka, or even scrambled eggs for an instant burst of North African flavor.

-Harissa is a spicy, smoky, and tangy North African chili sauce or paste with a hint of sweetness from roasted red peppers.
-This paste has great flavor, is well-balanced, and tastes delicious.
+It is a spicy, smoky, and tangy North African chili sauce or paste with a hint of sweetness from roasted red peppers.
+This paste has great flavor, is well-balanced, and tastes so delicious that you will keep coming back for more.

 Recipe Card